-The Marketing Research in Practicemodule provides a practical insight into research methods and techniques utilised by both marketing practitioners and marketing academics.
-The module introduces students to different ontological, epistemological and axiological assumptionsas well as methodology, methods and techniques.
-Besides learning the basics of research problem formulation, literature review and questionnaire design, sampling and methods for data collection, the module will introduce students to a variety of statistical methods using the latest version of SPSS/Excel and qualitative data analysis techniques, with an emphasis on the interpretation and use of results.It will address validity and reliability issues in qualitative research and quantitative research.
+The module provides you with practical insight into research methods and techniques utilised by both marketing practitioners and marketing academics.
+The module will introduce you to different ontological, epistemological and axiological assumptions as well as methodology, methods and techniques.
+Besides learning the basics of research problem formulation, literature review and questionnaire design, sampling and methods for data collection, the module will introduce you to a variety of statistical methods using the latest version of SPSS/Excel and qualitative data analysis techniques, with an emphasis on the interpretation and use of results.
+You will be able to address reliability and validity issues in qualitative and quantitative research.

 The module aims to:

 - Critically explore the nature and role of marketing research in the research process.

 - Provide an understanding of the marketing research approaches appropriate for